dirkschumacher/dirichlet-rating/readme.md

 Compute a uncertainty intervals around the _mean_ rating of a restaurant to give a sense about how reliable that estimate is.

-The method follows the idea of Evan Miller, but relies on pure sampling from a multinomial distribution: https://www.evanmiller.org/ranking-items-with-star-ratings.html
+The method is inspired by the blog post of [Evan Miller](https://www.evanmiller.org/ranking-items-with-star-ratings.html), but relies on simple random sampling from the posterior dirichlet distribution for the intervals.

 ```js
 // a rating is an array of the sum of stars your item received